-The hike starts at the campground, and it is definitely beautiful.
+The Cecret Lake hike starts at the campground, and it is definitely beautiful.
 You will wander through alpine meadows under the ski lifts and up rugged faces to the lake.
-As for it being rated “easy” we thought it leant more toward “medium.”
+As for it being rated “easy” we think it leans more toward “moderate.”
 It is nearly a vertical climb for most of the 1 mile to the lake and it is a bit dusty and rocky.
 Also, if your looking for a secluded getaway hike, avoid Cecret Lake.
-It’s certainly not a secret– more like Grand Am Central Station.
+It’s certainly not a secret!
+It’s more like Grand Am Central Station.
 We probably saw 100 other hikers on the trail when we hiked on Saturday.
 When we tried this hike again on a weekday, we saw fewer hikers, but it was still busy, and every parking spot was taken.

 Despite the traffic, we did see some wildlife.
 The boys chased squirrels and chipmunks, a yellow-bellied marmot sunned itself on a rock near us, and a hummingbird flitted about the meadow.
 Most interesting of all was the wildlife at the lake.
 In the water were tiger salamander larvae.
 They looked like a cross between toads and salamanders with frilly “hairs” all around their necks.
-We spent awhile watching them.
+Our boys spent awhile watching them.
 Lots of people tell us they have seen moose on this trail, so keep your eyes open.
 We saw deer, but no moose on this trail.
-We have seen moose in this canyon on the Snowbird Barrier Free Trail.
+We have seen moose in this canyon on the Snowbird Observation Point Trail.

 The lake is beautiful, but wading and swimming are forbidden because Cecret Lake is a main source of Salt Lake’s drinking water.
-We liked this hike, and though our 3 year-old had to be carried much of the way (hold hands the rest of the way as falls are imminent) we’d do it again.
+We liked this hike, and though our 3 year-old had to be carried much of the way, we’d do it again.
 The trail does climb up to the lake, but if you take it slow, we saw lots of young kids making it to Cecret Lake.
 Right at the end, you will climb up a few switchbacks and this is where there are lots of rocks and shale, so watch your little ones here.